FOREX-Sterling trades near 5-month high on Brexit, yuan steady after China GDP

 "Assuming we clear the parliamentary hurdle, the pound has room to rise further because there are a lot of shorts to be unwound," said Takuya Kanda, general manager of the research department at Gaitame.com Research Institute in Tokyo.
 "But after that, people will start to question whether this is really good for Britain's economy, and further gains in sterling could become difficult."

-The pound traded at $1.2856 in Asia on Friday, close to a five-month high of $1.2988 reached on Thursday after EU leaders unanimously backed the new Brexit deal with Britain.
-Against the euro, sterling traded at 86.57 pence, near a five-month high of 85.77 pence.
+The pound traded at $1.2853 on Friday, close to a five-month high of $1.2988 reached on Thursday after EU leaders unanimously backed the new Brexit deal with Britain.
+Against the euro, sterling traded at 86.58 pence, near a five-month high of 85.77 pence.

-For the week, the pound was on course for a 1.6% gain versus the dollar and a 0.8% increase against the common currency.
-Britain's new Brexit deal has a "decent chance" of clearing parliament on Saturday, finance minister Sajid Javid said, but some investors are wary because debate so far on Brexit has been fractious and difficult to predict.
+For the week, the pound was on course for a 1.6% gain versus the dollar and a 0.7% rise against the common currency.
+Britain's new Brexit deal has a "decent chance" of clearing parliament on Saturday, Finance Minister Sajid Javid said, but some investors are wary because debate so far on Brexit has been fractious and difficult to predict.

 Even if Johnson can win approval in parliament, Britain is still on course for more distant economic ties and increased trade barriers with the EU, which many economists say will slow growth in the UK.
 China's economic growth slowed more than expected to 6.0% year-on-year in the third quarter, the weakest pace in at least 27-1/2 years, as demand at home and abroad faltered amid a bruising Sino-U.S. trade war.